Chlo’e I. Edwards, Policy Analyst

-Chloe Edwards is the Policy Analyst at Voices for Virginia’s Children.
-She leads policy and advocacy work in domains related to the social determinants of health (SDOH) with a focus on healthcare, family economic security, trauma-informed care and equity.
+Chlo’e Edwards is the Policy Analyst at Voices for Virginia’s Children.
+She leads policy and advocacy work in domains related to public health, trauma-informed care, equity, and justice.

-Prior to Voices, Chloe served as director of Connecting Hearts to solve Virginia’s child welfare crisis.
-In 2021, Chloe was recognized by The Valentine as a Richmond History Maker for the social justice category.
+In 2021, Chlo’e was recognized by The Valentine as a Richmond History Maker for the social justice category and was recognized as a YWCA Outstanding Women for the Human Relations and Faith in Action category.
 In 2020, she was named on Style Weekly’s top 40 Under 40.
-She also received the Outstanding Service Award from Connecting Hearts in 2018 and she was named Radio One Richmond’s top 30 Under 30 in 2017.
+She also received the Outstanding Service Award from Connecting Hearts in 2018 and was named Radio One Richmond’s top 30 Under 30 in 2017.

-Chloe holds a Master of Public Policy in Leadership from Liberty University.
-She also completed the Minority Research and Law Institute Program at Southern University and the University of Virginia’s Sorensen Institute for Political Emerging Leaders program in 2019.
-Chloe currently serves as the founder of Chloe Edwards, INC and president of Black Lives Matter 804.
+Chlo’e holds a Master’s of Public Policy in Leadership from Liberty University and Bachelor’s from Hollins University.
+She also completed the Virginia Progressive Leadership Project in 2021, the Sorensen Institute for Political Emerging Leaders in 2020, and the Minority Research and Law Institute for Political Emerging Leaders in 2013.
+Currently, Chlo’e serves as a University of Richmond Community Partner in Residence, is the founder of Chlo’e Edwards Consulting, and President of Black Lives Matter 804.